ashishssoni/dynamic-socket-reports/README.md

    npm run start
    ```

+After completing these steps, the application should be ready to use.
+Open a web browser and go to http://localhost:3000 to access the app.

 ### Running in Development Mode

-If you prefer to use development mode, follow these steps:
+If you prefer to use development/nodemon mode, follow these steps:

 1. **Start the Development Server**
    ```bash